typelevel/cats/docs/src/main/tut/kleisli.md

 The topic of functions as a read-only environment brings us to our next common use case of `Kleisli` - configuration.

 ### Configuration
-In functional programming it is often advocated to build many small modules, and then compose them together to make larger and larger ones until you have the module you want (the overall program).
-This philosophy (not accidentally) mirrors that of function composition - write many small functions, and compose them to build larger ones.
+Functional programming advocates the creation of programs and modules by composing smaller, simpler modules.
+This philosophy intentionally mirrors that of function composition - write many small functions, and compose them to build larger ones.
 After all, our programs are just functions.

 Let's look at some example modules, where each module has it's own configuration that is validated by a function.
-If the configuration is good, we return a `Some` of the module, otherwise a `None` (you can/should use `Xor` or similar to provide more detailed errors - `Option` was chosen for simplicity).
-Due to the nature of this, we use `Kleisli` to define the function.
+If the configuration is good, we return a `Some` of the module, otherwise a `None`.
+This example uses `Option` for simplicity - if you want to provide error messages or other failure context, consider using `Xor` instead.

 ```tut
 case class DbConfig(url: String, user: String, pass: String)